ayushnighoskar/Todo-List-React/README.md

 ## Features-

-- User-friendly interface to add,edit and delete tasks.
+- User-friendly interface to add,edit and delete tasks..
 - Utilizes local storage to store and retrieve task data.
 - Styled using CSS.
 - Safe: It can be used without causing harm.